Independent Cancer Consultant and Navigator

 Explore Options you never knew existed

-We suggest an initial video consultation with Grace Gawler to explore your cancer recovery options.
-Not an either/or approach; we are happy to liaise with your oncologist and GP.
+I suggest an initial video consultation to explore your options.
+Not an either/or approach; I am happy to liaise with your oncologist and GP.

-After your consultation you may wish to discuss the benefits in applying for a Long Term Survivorship Care Plan or I may suggest you directly consult one of my medical colleagues.
-The aim of a video consultation is to help you find guidance and direction
+After your initial consultation you have the option of participating in one of my Long Term Survivorship Action Plans.
+Alternatively; I may suggest you directly consult one of my medical colleagues.
+The aim of a video consultation is to help you find guidance and direction as well as exploring the possibilities.

 Visit ‘Video Call with Grace’ on the menu.

-By engaging me as your cancer navigator, you can take advantage our boutique survivorship care plans.
+By engaging me as your cancer navigator, you can take advantage of my personalised survivorship action plans.

-These plans provide you with either 10 or 15 hours of dedicated services, including video calls.
+The initial Platinum Action Plan provides 15 hours of extensive and dedicated services, including video calls.

-Visit ‘Cancer Survivorship Care Plans’ on the menu.
+Visit ‘Cancer Survivorship Action Plans‘ on the menu.

 I came to know and appreciate the skills and knowledge Grace Gawler has in managing patients who approach her seeking help to navigate the cancer maze.
 Grace, having worked in the field of cancer management for 4+ decades, has a breadth of knowledge which I find quite amazing.